-If you tie one end of a spring line to a midship cleat, tie a loop in the other end, and slip that loop over a cleat at the end of a dock finger as you pass by it while returning to your slip, the line can “catch” your boat like a jet fighter landing on an aircraft carrier only much, much slower.
+If you tie one end of a spring line to a midship cleat, tie a loop in the other end, and slip that loop over a cleat on a dock as you pass by it, the line can “catch” your boat like a jet fighter landing on an aircraft carrier only much, much slower.

 A spring line tied to a bow cleat won’t work; it will pull the bow sharply toward the dock.
-A spring line tied to a stern cleat won’t work unless its a very long dock.
-With a midship cleat, there’s no more need for crew to jump to the dock and frantically try to stop the boat before it hits the end of the slip.
+A spring line tied to a stern cleat won’t work unless its a long, empty dock.
+With a midship cleat, there’s no more need for crew to jump to the dock and frantically try to stop the boat before it hits the end of the slip or, God forbid, another boat.
 No more crash landings.

 Adding midship cleats is an easy job that you can do in about an hour.
 You’ll need: